 *This is an optional excursion.

-DAYS 2-6: FLORENCE (DAY TRIPS LUCCA, SIENA, PISA, MONTALCINO*)
+DAYS 2-6: FLORENCE (DAY TRIPS LUCCA, PISA, MONTALCINO)

 The home base for the first half of our Italian photo adventure is Florence.
 The stately, perfectly proportioned architecture of Florence gives us an ideal aesthetic background to work with in our photographic explorations of the city.
 Here, in the center of the Italian Renaissance, artists such as Michelangelo and Leonardo da Vinci, as well as writers like Dante and Machiavelli completed some of their most famous masterpieces.
 We’ll stand in awe of Michelangelo’s gorgeous David at the Accademia gallery before touring the Uffizi, the world’s best collection of Italian Renaissance art, marveling at paintings by Botticelli, Caravaggio, and others.
 Surrounded by all the art and culture the city has to offer, you’ll take in the history of the Renaissance as you compose professional quality portraits, street scenes and landscapes.

 Art and culture are just the beginning of all that is in store for us in Florence.
-We will also enjoy an amazing pizza dinner, challenge ourselves to complete a tasty nighttime tour of some of the best handmade gelato places in the city, and spend a night clubbing at one of our favorite dance spots.
+We will also enjoy an amazing pizza dinner, and challenge ourselves to complete a tasty nighttime tour of some of the best handmade gelato places in the city.
 No trip to Florence would be complete without a visit to the Duomo, the magnificent Gothic style basilica.
 We’ll climb to the top of the famous terracotta dome for a breathtaking view of the city, where you’ll capture awe-inspiring photos to highlight your impressive portfolio.
 And don’t forget a sunset stroll over the Ponte Vecchio, Florence’s oldest and most iconic bridge that crosses the Arno River.
 Before you know it you will truly understand the meaning of “la bella vita!”

 During our time in Florence, we’ll take day trips into the rolling Tuscan hills to explore some of the most charming villages and small towns in Italy.
 First stop is Lucca, to experience the true charm of iconic small town Italy.
 Get lost wandering the narrow streets and find photographic treasure around every corner.
 Put the camera down (or don’t!) for a bit to discover this enchanting medieval city by bike.
-Next we’ll visit Siena, one of Italy’s loveliest cities, and home of the Palio – an annual horse race where riders compete without saddles on an uneven dirt track for a chance to become champions in a suspenseful, nail biter of a spectacle.
+Next we’ll visit Montalcino, a classic Tuscan town, where you’ll have the chance to meet a local family and take a cooking class at their winery.
 And last but not least, a photo expedition to Italy would not be complete without capturing that classic shot in Pisa!
-Get ready to hold, push, kick, and pose with the leaning tower!
+Get ready to hold, push, kick, and pose with the Leaning Tower!

 DAYS 7-9: VENICE

-DAY 10: GROUP FLIGHT DEPARTS FROM VENICE BACK TO NEWARK, NJ
+DAY 10: GROUP FLIGHT DEPARTS FROM VENICE BACK TO NEW YORK

 PHOTOGRAPHIC EQUIPMENT LIST